LucasLyn/macbookpro9.x-linux/README.md

 Conveniently it is possible to compile an a keymap based on these XKB values.
 To do this the [ckbcomp package](https://aur.archlinux.org/packages/ckbcomp) (AUR) needs to be installed with your AUR helper of choice ([yay](https://github.com/Jguer/yay) in my case):

-    `$ yay -S ckbcomp`
+    $ yay -S ckbcomp

 After installing, a keymap file can be compiled and packed with `gzip`:

-    `$ ckbcomp -compact -layout dk -variant mac -option lvl3:ralt_switch | gzip > mac_dk.map.gz`
+    $ ckbcomp -compact -layout dk -variant mac -option lvl3:ralt_switch | gzip > mac_dk.map.gz

 For the newly created `mac_dk.map.gz` keymap file to be easily loadable with `loadkeys`, it should be moved to a relavant folder in `/usr/share/kbd/keymaps/`:

-    `$ sudo mv mac_dk.map.gz /usr/share/kbd/keymaps/mac/all/mac_dk.map.gz`
+    $ sudo mv mac_dk.map.gz /usr/share/kbd/keymaps/mac/all/mac_dk.map.gz

+The newly compiled keymap can be checked for issues with `loadkeys`:

+    $ loadkeys /usr/share/kbd/keymaps/mac/all/mac_dk.map.gz

 For the changes to be persistent after a reboot, the `KEYMAP` variable can be changed in `/etc/vconsole.conf`:

     KEYMAP=mac_dk.map.gz

-You can now freely reboot your MacBook and load into a tty to see the changed.
+You can now freely reboot your MacBook and load into a tty to see the effects.

 # MacBookPro9,1 (15-inch)